USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

 The initial concentrations of each species being modeled must be input to CMAQ.
 The initial conditions input file type is GRDDED3 and does not vary with time.
-The file data are looped in this manner: by column, by row, by layer, by variable.
+The actual file data are organized in this manner: by column, by row, by layer, by variable.
 Initial conditions files have the same structure as concentration files, so the predicted concentrations from the last hour of day 1 can be used to initialize the following day’s simulation.
 This gives CMAQ users the flexibility to segment simulations in any way they choose.

 ## Boundary Condition Inputs
 <a id=bndy_conc_1></a>